 How to turn on full screen mode

-Even now, several years after it was introduced, not all apps fully support full screen mode.
-Often that’s because they have their own implementation of full-screen mode, or because they keep toolbars and palettes separate from document windows.
+Several years after the full-screen feature was introduced, still not all apps fully support this mode.
+Often, they have their unique implementation of full-screen mode or keep toolbars and palettes separate from document windows.

-To find out if the app you’re working in supports full-screen mode, hover over the green button at the top left of the window.
-If it shows two arrows pointing outwards inside the green button, you can use it with full-screen mode.
+To find out if the app supports full-screen mode, hover over the green button at the top left of the window.
+If it shows two arrows pointing outwards, you can open it in a full-screen mode.
 To switch it on, just click the green button.

 You can also do one of the following to display a window in full-screen mode:

-- Go to the View menu in the app you’re using and choose Enter Full-screen Mode.
+- Or go to the View menu in the app you’re using and choose Enter Full-screen Mode.

 There are two ways to exit full-screen mode:

 - Press the Escape key.
-This works in most applications, but not all.
+It works in most applications, but not all.

 - Push the mouse pointer up to the top left of the screen until the three colored dots appear, then click on the green one.

-In both cases, the window will shrink and sit onto Desktop, you can then re-size it as normal.
+In both cases, the window will shrink and sit on the Desktop.
+Then you can re-size it as usual.

 How to minimize the screen